-In order to maintain or adjust the capital structure, the Group may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares or sell to reduce debt.
+to reduce the maintain or adjust the capital structure, the Group may adjust the amount of dividence want of said to shareholders, return capital to shareholders, issue new shares or sell to reduce debt.

-Consistent with others in the industry, the Group monitors capital on the basis of the following gearing ratio:
+Consistent with others in the industry, the Group monitors capital on the basis of the following gearing ratio

-Net debt (total borrowings net of eash and eash equivalents and current equity instrument of other companies and invetsment in mutual funds) divided by total 'equity' (as shown in the balance sheet, excluding Capital reserve, Capital redemption reserve, Debenture redemption reserve, Share based payment reserve and Statutory reserve).
-The gearing ratios were as follows:
+Net debt (total borrowings net of cash and cash equivalents and current equity instrument of other companies and inversment in mutual funds) divided by total 'equity' (as shown in the balance sheet, excluding Capital reserve, Capital redemption reserve, Debenture redemption reserve, Share based payment reserve and Satutory reserve).
+The genting ratios were as follows:

 Particulars 31 March 2021 31 March 2020

-Net debt 22,829.87 35,023.23
+Net debt 22 \$ 29.87 35,023.23

-Total equity 32,064.12 38,503.05
+Total equity 32 064.12 38,503.05

-Net debt to equity ratio 71 20% 90.96%
+Net debt to equity ratio 71 20% 90 9 6%

-Debt covenants
+Debt coverants

-Under the terms of the debentures agreement, the Group is required to comply with the following financial covenants:
+Under the terms of the debentures agreement , the Group is required to comply with the following financial covenants a) D SCRA not less than 1.1 times during the tenure of the debentures.

-a) DSCRA not less than 1.1 times during the tenure of the debentures. b) Maximum Net Debt/ EBITDA not to exceed 3.75 times.
+b) Maximum Net Debt/EBITD A not to exceed 3.75 times.